Our FREE newsletters provide a daily roundup of the morning’s top headlines. Subscribe today!

 Kansas utility regulators approved a new demand fee for Westar Energy that only applies to solar customers.

 Customers of Kansas’ largest electric utility will face a new monthly charge if they choose to install solar panels on their homes.

 Kansas regulators approved the demand fee Thursday as part of a rate case settlement with Westar Energy, which serves around 690,000 customers in the eastern part of the state.

 Solar installers said the charge is likely to erase much or all of the financial incentive for smaller projects and keep the industry slumping in the state.

 “Kansas should be open for business to solar companies, not making it harder for local business owners to work in Kansas,” said Dorothy Barnett, executive director of the Climate + Energy Project, a clean energy advocacy group.

-She predicting the solar industry would continue to focus on other states, including Missouri, where conditions are more favorable for development.
+She predicts the solar industry will continue to focus on other states, including Missouri, where conditions are more favorable for development.

 The solar charge is part of a wide-ranging rate case settlement approved Thursday by the Kansas Corporation Commission.
 The fee is $9 per kilowatt during the summer and $3 per kilowatt during the remainder of the year.

 Kansas City Power & Light, which recently merged with Westar, filed a similar request and is likely to get an answer from the commission by the end of the year.
 Barnett expects the commission will have little choice but to also grant KCP&L’s demand fee request, and she suspects other, smaller utilities in the state will seek to do the same.

 The demand fee will be an addition to Westar’s fixed fee and the energy fee that varies with the amount of energy used.
 The new fee applies to customers with solar systems that began operating after October 2015.
 Westar puts them at about 350.
 Another 470 customers with solar systems that began operating before that time are exempted from the new charge.